DNA-MGC+: A versatile codec for reliable and resource-efficient data storage on synthetic DNA: Supplementary Notes

 \subsection{Supplementary Note S3: Discussion about the effect of $\Delta G$ on the coverage distribution}

-As noted in the Discussion section of the main text, the modest performance improvements observed for the filtered variants of DNA-MGC+ relative to their unfiltered counterparts can be primarily attributed to the filtering criterion based on the Gibbs free energy $\Delta G$.
-In particular, we observe Spearman correlation coefficients of $-0.31$ for Nanopore sequencing and $-0.26$ for Illumina sequencing between $|\Delta G|$ of unfiltered DNA-MGC+ sequences and their sequencing read counts, with p-values below $10^{-50}$ in both cases.
-These results indicate that sequences with $\Delta G$ values closer to zero tend to receive higher sequencing coverage and are therefore more likely to be decoded successfully.

-This effect is further reflected in the coverage distributions shown in Supplementary Fig. S4, where the unfiltered variants consistently exhibit a substantially larger fraction of underrepresented reference sequences.
-For example, under Illumina sequencing for design B of DNA-MGC+, approximately 200 reference sequences in the unfiltered variant receive between 0 and 10\% of the mean coverage, whereas this number decreases to roughly 50 sequences in the filtered variant.
-The same qualitative behavior is observed across both designs A and B and under both Illumina and Nanopore sequencing, demonstrating that filtering systematically reduces the number of poorly covered sequences.
+As noted in the Discussion section of the main text, the filtered variants of DNA-MGC+ provide modest but consistent gains in terms of sequencing depth (and read cost) compared to their unfiltered counterparts.
+This is reflected in the coverage distributions shown in Supplementary Fig.~S8, where the unfiltered variants consistently exhibit a substantially larger fraction of underrepresented reference sequences than the filtered variants.
+For example, under Illumina sequencing for Design~B of DNA-MGC+, approximately 200 reference sequences in the unfiltered variant receive between 0 and 10\% of the mean coverage, whereas this number decreases to roughly 50 sequences in the filtered variant.
+The same qualitative behavior is observed across both designs and under both sequencing platforms, demonstrating that filtering systematically reduces the number of poorly covered sequences.
+These strongly underrepresented sequences contribute to increased sequence dropouts at low sequencing depths, which explains the observed difference in the minimum sequencing depth required for reliable decoding between the filtered and unfiltered variants.

-To further investigate the origin of these underrepresented sequences, we analyzed their sequence characteristics.
-Under Nanopore sequencing, the subset of underrepresented reference sequences in the unfiltered variants (defined as those with read counts between 0 and 10\% of the mean coverage) has an average $\Delta G$ of $-6.83$ kcal/mol.
-In contrast, the average $\Delta G$ across all reference sequences in the unfiltered variants is $-4.13$ kcal/mol with a standard deviation of $2.3$, indicating that the underrepresented sequences are shifted by more than one standard deviation toward more negative $\Delta G$ values.
-This quantitative shift supports the hypothesis that sequences with more negative $\Delta G$ are less efficiently amplified or sequenced and thus receive fewer reads.
-By comparison, the average GC content of the underrepresented sequences is $49.9\%$ with a standard deviation of $3.4\%$, suggesting that the reduced coverage of these sequences cannot be attributed to GC imbalance.
-Comparable trends are observed under Illumina sequencing.

-A related observation emerges when comparing the two sequencing technologies.
-Although Illumina sequencing exhibits lower overall base-level error rates, the coverage distributions in Supplementary Fig.~S4 show a larger fraction of underrepresented reference sequences compared to Nanopore sequencing.
-This effect is particularly pronounced for the unfiltered DNA-MGC+ variants.
-A plausible explanation is that Illumina sequencing relies on PCR amplification during library preparation and cluster generation, making coverage more sensitive to sequence-dependent amplification biases.
-In particular, the intrinsic $\Delta G$ of the sequences may influence amplification efficiency and inhibit amplification for some oligos.
-By contrast, this effect appears less pronounced with Nanopore sequencing, which does not rely on PCR during the sequencing process.